-Despite the fact that you are likely not a sovereign nation, you can actually lend money to yourself, believe it or not.
+Believe it or not, you can actually lend money to yourself.
 It’s true, and it can be much, much cheaper than a credit card — though that doesn’t necessarily make it a good idea.
 You can take a loan out from your own 401(k) retirement account, and pay it back to yourself with interest.
 While it would be nice to give yourself a no-interest loan (especially considering this is your money), the world just isn’t that fair.

 But if your employment situation is stable, you still earn some interest on the money you’ve taken out of your account, although you are the one paying the interest into it.